 4. Awful Odors

 Grease clogs can also result in awful odors.
-They are usually caused by the accumulation of waste materials, food particles, dirty water, and grease.
+They are usually caused by the accumulation of waste products, food particles, dirty water, oils and grease.

 Sometimes, these odors can be unbearable, unpleasant, and an indication of poor sanitation.